mullinmax/onedev-python-project-boilerplate/README.md

 This project aims to make the building, and deployment of python packages and docker containers using OneDev as simple as possible.

+## Features

+- publish to docker hub
+- publish to pypi
+- sync with github

 ## How to Setup

 - Make a copy/fork of this repository